Maxugoski/Maxugoski/README.md

 I do all kinds of work to help people get started with Tech as easier as possible:

 * [🎥 YouTube](https://youtube.com/@maxugoski?si=Wji7Ch9uRIoiRfvH) — Tech, Advocacy and Philosophy
-* [📚 Book](https://www.amazon.com/dp/B0G1C6HS5Z) —  When code decides how people live, every keystroke becomes an ethical act.
+* [📚 Book](https://www.amazon.com/dp/B0G1C6HS5Z) — Ethics in Code- When code decides how people live, every keystroke becomes an ethical act.
 Ethics in Code reveals how software now shapes human behavior, privacy, and justice — often without conscience.
 Blending philosophy, real-world tech stories, and moral clarity, the author challenges developers and digital creators to see beyond functionality and ask the deeper question: Who does this code empower, and who does it exclude?
 From The Software Engineer’s Oath to The Moral Stack, this book redefines what it means to build technology responsibly — with empathy, inclusivity, and humanity at its core.